btroncone/ngrx-examples/README.md

-# NgRx Store Examples : Based On Official Redux Examples
+# NgRx Store Examples

-[Redux Examples](https://github.com/rackt/redux/tree/master/examples) written using Angular 2 + NgRx store.
+Angular 2 + NgRx store examples, inspired by official [Redux examples](https://github.com/rackt/redux/tree/master/examples).

 ###Goal

-These examples illustrate how to utilize NgRx store within your Angular 2 application.
-Projects are current based off official Redux examples, ported to Angular 2 and NgRx.
+These examples illustrate how to utilize NgRx within your Angular 2 application.
 This repository will be actively maintained and updated as new tools (dev tools?) and functionality (middleware?) become available and best practices are established.
-Feel free to contribute any examples or resources of your own the community may find useful!
+Feel free to contribute any examples or resources the community may find useful!

 ###Build

 Project builds are a stripped down version of [Angular Class Webpack Starter](https://github.com/AngularClass/angular2-webpack-starter), an exceptional Angular 2 seed project.
-Tests can be executed with either WallabyJS or Karma (soon!).
+Tests can be executed with either [WallabyJS](http://wallabyjs.com/) or Karma (soon!).

 ###Additional Resources
 Additional Angular 2 + NgRx Articles and Resources: